valentina-s/stand_mapping/docs/source/index.rst

   Mask-RCNN_, adapted from the `PyTorch implementation`_

-A significant part of this effort involves the construction of a :doc:`bencmarking dataset<benchmarking-dataset>` that includes several layers of features as well as the targets which include bounding boxes and masks distinguishing major land cover types (water, field, forest, impervious) and the distinct instances of each cover type.
+A significant part of this effort involves the construction of a :doc:`benchmarking dataset<benchmarking-dataset>` that includes several layers of features as well as the targets which include bounding boxes and masks distinguishing major land cover types (water, field, forest, impervious) and the distinct instances of each cover type.